WhatsApp Payment Feature Live in India; Here’s How It Works

 You’ll get a notification from the bank about the transaction which took place, and in a few minutes, your chat window on WhatsApp will also indicate the same.

-With WhatsApp’s 200 million active user base in the country, UPI is likely to surpass Paytm.
+With WhatsApp’s more than 200 million active user base in the country, UPI is likely to surpass Paytm.
 And with WhatsApp messages already encrypted, payments are likely to get adequate security.

 While the National Payment Corporation of India (NPCI), the makers of UPI have been boasting about its transactional growth over the past few months, WhatsApp could actually be the trump card that unlocks the true reach of the digital payment system.